Balooga/HtmlLogger/README.md

   formatting
 * All times are in UTC

-Tested with Libnoria and Python 3.2
+Tested with Limnoria and Python 3.2

 TODO:
 * Edit page title in HTML template to include file name (channel name + date)